-Simple statistics come handy here.
-Every set of audience has various patterns in their habits and response level to your brand.
-You can use Google analytics and such simple tools to find out which kind of posts go viral (again, in your relevant industry); when do most of your customers come online; what is the average age of your engaged audience, etc. Using these stats, you can easily figure out the best timing to make posts and perfect category of contents to create.
-In fact, it can also reduce your advertising costs because this enables you to narrow down your target market and efficiently reaches only your potential customers and in right hours of the day.
-This in turn, can boost your sales and increase your ROI.
+Simple statistics come in handy here.
+Every set of audiences has various patterns in their habits and response levels to your brand.
+You can use Google analytics and such simple tools to find out which kind of posts go viral (again, in your relevant industry); when do most of your customers come online; what is the average age of your engaged audience, etc. Using these stats, you can easily figure out the best timing to make posts and the perfect category of content to create.
+In fact, it can also reduce your advertising costs because this enables you to narrow down your target market and efficiently reaches only your potential customers and in the right hours of the day.
+This, in turn, can boost your sales and increase your ROI.

 9. Appreciate Feedback Loop

 Always remember that your business is trying to ‘engage’ your desired audience through social media as opposed to simply dumping tonnes of facts and information on them.
 It’s a two-way street; therefore, communication is vital!
 Listen to your customers.
 Shoot question-answer posts; receive feedback and act on them.
 Make your target audience feel that they are being listened to.
 That alone increases your engagement rates by far.
 A business does not grow alongside its social media activities, but the two elements are in sync.
 The success of your enterprise depends on a feedback loop, to some extend.
 The discoveries from your research on the target audience, social network priorities, and influencers can benefit other marketing and positioning aspects of your business.

 Go ahead and use these simple tactics to create and expand your target market and watch your businesses’ engagement rates shoot up!
 Build strong credibility over time, and increase your company’s growth and sales.